jremes-foss/universities-api-wrapper/README.md

 ### Filters

+You can filter elements of the search results via `filter` parameter in `search` function.

 ## Unit Tests and Continuous Integration

 This module has built-in unit test kit in `tests` folder.
 You can run the unit tests by: